esheldon/wq/README.md

 Getting an interactive shell on a worker node
 ---------------------------------------------

-For an interactive shell, just use "bash" or your favorite shell as the command.
+For an interactive shell, just use your login shell as the command, e.g.
+"bash" or "tcsh".
 If you need the display for graphics, plotting, etc. make sure to send the X requirement.  e.g.

     wq sub -c bash
     wq sub -r "X:1" -c bash